Anett Kontaveit: 2019: Miami Open semifinal, top 15, and illness

 Kontaveit started the year by reaching the quarterfinals of the Brisbane International beating Suarez Navarro and Kvitová before losing to eventual finalist Lesia Tsurenko.
 She then lost to Elise Mertens in the second round of the Sydney International.
 Seeded 20th at the Australian Open, she won against Sara Sorribes Tormo and lost in the second round to Aliaksandra Sasnovich.

 During the Middle Eastern swing, she lost in the second round of the Qatar Open to Angelique Kerber.
 Seeded 15th at the Dubai Tennis Championships, she lost in the first round to Zhang Shuai.

 Kontaveit then moved onto the Sunshine Double tournaments at Indian Wells and Miami.
 Seeded 21st, she reached the fourth round at Indian losing to Karolína Plíšková in three sets.
 She then made her breakthrough at the Miami Open.
-Seeded again 21st, she defeated Amanda Anisimova, Ajla Tomljanovic and Indian Wells champion Bianca Andreescu to reach her first Premier Mandatory quarterfinal.
+Seeded again 21st, she defeated Amanda Anisimova, Ajla Tomljanović and Indian Wells champion Bianca Andreescu to reach her first Premier Mandatory quarterfinal.
 She defeated 27th seed Hsieh Su-wei despite trailing in the third set.
 She then faced Ashleigh Barty but lost in straight sets.
 These results propelled her ranking from No. 20 to 14 and made her the highest ranked Estonian player in history, male or female, and surpassed compatriot Kaia Kanepi's career-high rank of No. 15.

 At her first clay-court event of the season, she was seeded eighth; at the Porsche Tennis Grand Prix, she defeated Caroline García in two sets to face Anastasia Pavlyuchenkova in a rematch of last years quarterfinal.
-She defeated her in straight sets to reach the quarterfinals for the third year in a row and face Viktoria Azarenka, who retired in the third set.
+She defeated her in straight sets to reach the quarterfinals for the third year in a row and face Victoria Azarenka, who retired in the third set.
 This meant, she reached the semifinals for the second year running and was due to face world No. 1, Naomi Osaka.
 However, Osaka withdrew with an abdominal injury handing Kontaveit a walkover to the final to face Petra Kvitová.
 She lost the final in two sets.

 She was seeded 14th at the Madrid Open, however, lost in the first round to Aliaksandra Sasnovich in three sets.

 Her next event was the Italian Open where she was seeded 15th.
 She defeated Mona Barthel to face Maria Sakkari in the second round.
 However, she lost in straight sets.
-Her results meant she was seeded 17th at the French Open, her best seeding at a Grand Slam event but she lost there in the first round to Karolina Muchová.
+Her results meant she was seeded 17th at the French Open, her best seeding at a major event but she lost there in the first round to Karolina Muchová.